compl-ai/compl-ai/providers/README.md

 # 🔌 Providers

-COMPL-AI has support for the same set of model providers and backends as [Inspect](https://inspect.aisi.org.uk/models.html).
+COMPL-AI supports for the same set of model providers and backends as [Inspect](https://inspect.aisi.org.uk/models.html).

 | Category         | Providers                                                                 |